kshitiz2001/Programming_In_Java_NPTEL/README.md

   [Java Week 2:Q4](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%202/Exercise2_4.java) To call default constructor first and then any other constructor in the class Answer.

   [Java Week 2:Q5](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%202/Exercise2_5.java) To debug the program which is intended to print 'NPTEL JAVA'.

+  ## [WEEK 3](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/tree/main/Week%203)<span id="w3"></span>

+  [Java Week 3:Q1](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%203/Exercise3_1.java) To the generation of Fibonacci numbers.

+  [Java Week 3:Q2](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%203/Exercise3_2.java) Define a class Point with two fields x and y each of type double.
+Also , define a method distance(Point p1, Point p2) to calculate the distance between points p1 and p2 and return the value in double.
+Complete the code segment given below.
+Use Math.sqrt( ) to calculate the square root.

+  [Java Week 3:Q3](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%203/Exercise3_3.java) A class Shape is defined with two overloading constructors in it.
+Another class Test1 is partially defined which inherits the class Shape.
+The class Test1 should include two overloading constructors as appropriate for some object instantiation shown in main( ) method.
+You should define the constructors using the super class constructors.
+Also, override the method calculate( ) in Test1 to calculate the volume of a Shape.

+  [Java Week 3:Q4](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%203/Exercise3_4.java) This program to exercise the call of static and non-static methods.
+A partial code is given defining two methods, namely sum( ) and multiply ( ).
+You have to call these methods to find the sum and product of two numbers.

+  [Java Week 3:Q5](https://github.com/kshitiz2001/Programming_In_Java_NPTEL/blob/main/Week%203/Exercise3_4.java) To swap two numbers using call by object reference.